Selecting the Right Pad Flange for Your Piping System

 Step 3: Choose the Size and Dimensions

-Select the size and dimensions of the pad flange to match the piping system specifications.
+Select the size and dimensions of the pad flange to match the piping system specifications, including NPS, thickness, and diameter.

 Step 4: Check Pressure and Temperature Ratings

-• Class Ratings: Verify the pressure rating matches the system’s operating pressure.
+Verify the pressure rating matches the system's operating pressure and confirm the flange can withstand the full operating temperature range.

 Step 5: Verify Compatibility